charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Prior publications in system-level provenance usually contains some benchmark programs to evaluate the overhead imposed by the system-level provenance tool.
 However, the set of chosen benchmark programs are not consistent from one publication to another, and overhead can be extermely sensitive to the exact choice of benchmark, so these results are totally incomparable between publications.
 Most publications only benchmark their new system against native/no-provenance, so prior work cannot easily establish which system-level provenance tool is the fastest.

-# Contributions

-This work aims to summarize state of the art, establish goalposts for future research in the area, and identify which provenance tools are practically usable. ^[DSK: usable globally or perhaps in particular situations?]

-This work contributes:

-- **A rapid review**:
-    There are scores of academic publications on system-level provenance (see @Tbl:tools).
-We collate as many provenance tools as possible ^[DSK: as possible is problematic, probably need to rephrase] and classify them by _capture method_ (e.g., does the provenance collector require you to load a kernel module or run your code in a VM?).

-- **A benchmark suite**:
-  Prior work does not use a consistent set of benchmarks; often publications use an overlapping set of benchmarks from prior work.
-  We collate benchmarks used in prior work, add some unrepresented areas, and find a statistically valid subset of the benchmark.

-- **A quantitative performance comparison**:
-  Prior publications often only compares the performance their provenance tool to the baseline, no-provenance performance, not to other provenance tools.
-  It is difficult to compare provenance tools, given data of different benchmarks on different machines.
-  We run a consistent set of benchmarks on a single machine over all provenance tools.

-- **A predictive performance model**:
-  The performance overhead of a single provenance collector varies from <1% to 23% [@muniswamy-reddyLayeringProvenanceSystems2009] based on the application, so a single number for overhead is not sufficient.
-  We develop a statistical model for predicting the overhead of \$X application in \$Y provenance collector based on \$Y provenance collector's performance on our benchmark suite and \$X application's performance characteristics (e.g., number of I/O syscalls).

 # Methods